8 Reasons Why Your Internet is Slow (and How to Fix It)

 You can create a second guest network using your router’s web interface or mobile app.
 A guest network allows you to limit how much bandwidth guests can use, and what services and websites they can access.
-It also prevents guest devices from mingling with your devices, so there’s no worry about guests spreading malware to everything you use.
+It also provides improved security by preventing guests’ devices from mingling with your devices, so there’s no worry about guests spreading malware to everything you use.

 Our guide on how to set up guest Wi-Fi covers a few different ways to establish a second network.

 3. Your provider’s network is congested